Kopano-dev/webapp-tools/webapp_admin/README.md

 Change free/busy to 36 months
 > python3 webapp_admin -u john --free-busy=36

-If you want to make a change for all users don't pass the user parameter.
+If you want to make a change for all users pass the --all-users parameter.
 Example:
-> python3 webapp_admin --icons Breeze
+> python3 webapp_admin --all-users --icons Breeze

 # Dependencies